Want to sell your pixel art on Pixelbook? Register your interest.

 What we're building

-Pixelbook is a dedicated marketplace for pixel art game assets.
+Pixelbook is a marketplace for pixel art game assets.
 Not a general asset store with a pixel art category tucked away somewhere - a place built specifically for sprites, tilesets, UI kits, VFX, and everything else that goes into making a pixel art game.

 Not everyone can draw.
 That's fine.